shortcutmedia/shortcut-sdk-ios/README.md

 **Prerequisites:** First, we have to create a new project in Xcode.
 Select the most basic of the available templates (In Xcode 6 this would be the *Single view application* template ) and follow the steps in the Installation section above.

-You also need access keys; at the moment you have to request them by sending a mail to support@shortcutmedia.com.
-For just trying out the SDK you could also copy the access key and secret token from the  [example app](https://github.com/shortcutmedia/shortcut-sdk-ios-example) which will allow you to scan the [Lenna test image](https://en.wikipedia.org/wiki/Lenna).
+**You need access keys**.
+[Request the demo keys](http://shortcutmedia.com/request_demo_keys.html).
+We will immediately send you an email with the keys.
+These keys will allow you to scan the [Lenna test image](https://en.wikipedia.org/wiki/Lenna).
+Alternatively, send an email to support@shortcutmedia.com to request your keys.

 We want to display a Scanner view as soon as the app starts; so let's go to the *AppDelegate.m* file and make the following changes: